Date of Award

 The data presented is structured around four major themes from the analysis of the data collected through interviews.
 The four themes include the role of campus culture; motivations for faculty, administrators, and students; the process of change in a liberal arts institution community; and, the alignment of online and hybrid offerings with the institutional mission and goals.
 In conclusion, suggestions from the results of this study are provided for other institutions considering online and hybrid courses.

 Foster, Jeffrey D., "Developing a Change-Process Blueprint: A Case Study of Online and Hybrid Courses at a Liberal Arts Institution" (2015).
-Theses and Dissertations.
+Theses and Dissertations (All).
 1250.